 An application for performance monitoring and supply chain management using business intelligence (BI) & analytics for one of the most iconic magazines

-Newsweek is second-largest news weekly magazine in the U.S with a weekly circulation of over 1.6M.
-Newsweek provides in-depth analysis, news and opinion about international issues, technology, business, culture and politics.
+Client: Newsweek is the second-largest news weekly magazine in the U.S with a weekly circulation of over 1.6M.
+Newsweek provides in-depth analysis, news, and opinion about international issues, technology, business, culture, and politics.

-With the help of SSI’s performance monitoring applications Newsweek was able to reduce its inventory by 4M lbs while improved its cash flowby $1.5M+ due to immediate savings.
+Result: With the help of SSI’s performance monitoring applications Newsweek was able to reduce its inventory by 4M lbs while improved its cash flow by $1.5M+ due to immediate savings.